vicky002/Slacker/README.md

 # Slacker

 Slacker is full featured web client for Slack API written in Ruby and inspired by Slacker for python.
+It provides easy-access to all the functionalities of Slack API .

 # Usages